jinghaihan/termsnap/README.md

 - `png` - Generate png and save to file
 - `jpeg` - Generate jpeg and save to file
 - `webp` - Generate webp and save to file
+- `fps` - Frames per second for video output (default: 60)
+- `mp4` - Generate mp4 video and save to file
+- `avi` - Generate avi video and save to file
+- `mov` - Generate mov video and save to file
+- `webm` - Generate webm video and save to file
 - `html` - Generate HTML template and save to file
 - `replay` - Generate animated HTML template and save to file
 - `loop` - Loop the animation for a given number of milliseconds